axnsan12/drf-yasg/README.md

 pip install drf-yasg2
 ```

 Given the numerous methods to manually customize the generated schema, it makes sense to validate the result to ensure it still conforms to OpenAPI 2.0.
-To this end, validation is provided at the generation point using python swagger libraries, and can be activated by passing validators=['ssv'] to get_schema_view; if the generated schema is not valid, a SwaggerValidationError is raised by the handling codec.
+To this end, validation is provided at the generation point using Python Swagger libraries, and can be activated by passing `validators=['ssv']` to `get_schema_view`; if the generated schema is not valid, a `SwaggerValidationError` is raised by the handling codec.

 To provide the built-in validation mechanisms you can install the extra requirements: